The Garden Grazer

 • About

-An easy, nutrient-packed, vegan Lentil Spinach Burrito recipe!
-So simple to make, satisfying, and great for busy weeknights.
+This nutrient-packed Lentil Spinach Burrito recipe is so simple to make!
+It's protein-rich, incredibly satisfying, and great for busy weeknights.
+(Vegan with gluten-free and oil-free options.)

-It is filled with healthy plant-based protein and fiber, and uses mostly pantry staple ingredients.
+They're filled with healthy plant-based protein and fiber, and use mostly pantry staple ingredients.
+Plus you can enjoy them straight, or add your favorite toppings and sauces!

 Ingredients for Lentil Burritos

 • Green lentils or brown lentils: These have an earthy taste and hold their shape well after cooking.
-(Red lentils will not work for this recipe.)
+(Red lentils won't work for this recipe.)
+I cook mine from scratch which is quick, easy, and cost-effective.
+But canned lentils can work instead for convenience.
+(One cup dry lentils equals about 2.5 cups cooked.)

-• Fresh garlic cloves: Or substitute dried garlic powder if needed.
+• Fresh garlic cloves: Or substitute dried garlic powder, but I like the taste of fresh in this recipe.

-• Tortillas: I try to find whole grain tortillas when possible.
+• Large tortillas: I try to find whole grain tortillas when possible.
 Be sure to use gluten-free if needed.
+I use large burrito-sized tortillas.

 Serving